Planned Giving

 Outright Gifts

-An outright gift is a contribution transferred to the Foundation immediately, which may take the form of cash, securities, tangible or intangible personal property, or real estate.
+An outright gift is a contribution transferred to the Foundation immediately, whether cash, securities, tangible or intangible personal property, or real estate.

 Gift of Cash